 ●Diabetes and cancer – Diabetes and some cancers may alter the immune system, result in an elevated risk for developing sepsis, and increase the risk of nosocomial sepsis.

-●Community acquired pneumonia – Severe sepsis and septic shock develop in approximately 48 and 5 percent, respectively, of patients hospitalized with community-acquired pneumonia .
+●Community acquired pneumonia – Severe sepsis (as defined by the old definition) and septic shock develop in approximately 48 and 5 percent, respectively, of patients hospitalized with community-acquired pneumonia .

 ●Genetic factors – Both experimental and clinical studies have confirmed that genetic factors can increase the risk of infection.
 In few cases, monogenic defects underlie vulnerability to specific infection, but genetic factors are typically genetic polymorphisms.
 Genetic studies of susceptibility to infection have initially focused on defects of antibody production, or a lack of T cells, phagocytes, natural killer cells, or complement.
 Recently, genetic defects have been identified that impair recognition of pathogens by the innate immune system, increasing susceptibility to specific classes of microorganisms .